all 8 results

 In Ayurveda, it is believed that the process of fermenting some specific herbs increases the therapeutic properties of the herbs, as it helps in extracting both the alcohol and water-soluble properties of herbs.
 What sets Kerala Ayurveda’s Arishtam apart is that the formulation is made using quality fermentation initiators in traditional cedar wood vats.

-Many people use the terms Arishtams and Asavas interchangeably, but they’re two different products that are prepared differently.
+Many people use the terms Arishtas and Asavas interchangeably, but they’re two different products that are prepared differently.
 Arishtams are made by boiling dried herbs in water.
 The liquid herbal extract is then fermented with either honey, jaggery, or sugar.
 Asavas, in contrast, are made by decoction of fresh herbs in either cold or lukewarm water and then fermenting the liquid herb concoction.

-Arishtams and Asavas have been used since Vedic times because they offer several benefits like aiding your body with normal digestion and more.
+Arishtas and Asavas have been used since Vedic times because they offer several benefits like aiding your body with normal digestion and more.
 Further, unlike many other alternative therapy formulas, Arishtams and Asavas have a long shelf life of up to 10 years.

 How is Arishtam Fermented?